JorgeRojo/slack-bitbucket-merge-control-chrome-extension/README.md

 # Slack Channel Reader Chrome Extension

 This is a Chrome extension designed to read messages from specified Slack channels (both public and private) and display them within the extension's popup.
+It also integrates with Bitbucket to control merge button availability based on Slack channel messages.

 https://api.slack.com/apps/